Hot spots in dogs and cats

 How do hot spots in dogs and cats develop?

-The cause of frequent licking and scratching is the uncontrollable itching sensation, also known as pruritus.
-This itching sensation can occur after flea and tick bites, mite infections, ear infections or ear mite infections.
+The cause of frequent licking and scratching is known as pruritus.
+This uncontrollable itching sensation can occur after flea and tick bites, mite infections, ear infections or ear mite infections.

 Furthermore, hot spots often occur in cats or dogs that have an itching sensation or pain in their ears.
-For example, due to an ear infection or ear mite infection.
+This could be because of an ear infection or ear mite infection.
 The hot spot is usually located under the ear on the cheek area.
-Often times, aside from the visible red (bald) spots, a large part of the contiguous skin is inflamed and infected as well.
-The extent and degree of inflammation of the skin can cause an ill and apathetic animal.
+Aside from the visible red (bald) spots, a large part of the contiguous skin is inflamed and infected as well.
+The extent and degree of inflammation of the skin can cause your pet to become ill.

 What to do in case of red spots in dogs or cats?